 The history of Vietnamese pottery began with items made from clay mixed with unglazed shells powder based on the relics found in Hoa Binh, Bac Son, Quang Yen, and Thanh Hoa province.
 Nowadays, pottery in Vietnamese mind is famous in Bat Trang village and Phu Lang village.
 Though pottery in modern life has some changes, it basically keeps the traditional features of the pottery in the past.

 Some pottery products

-Silk is a kind of animal protein fibre of insects.
+Silk is a kind of animal protein fiber of insects.
 Silk fabric is silky and soft.
 Those who wear this kind of fabric once will like using it on normal days and special cases.
-According to the manual method, silk will be soaked in tea, betel leaves, sap, etc. Then it will be rinsed, dyed, and dried twice to have perfect colour.
-Dye colour is from natural materials such as leaves, coal, brick, etc. Today, modern dying technique brings silk fabric more vibrant and various colours but the simple natural colour is preferred.
+According to the manual method, silk will be soaked in tea, betel leaves, sap, etc. Then it will be rinsed, dyed, and dried twice to have the perfect color.
+Colors to dye are made from natural materials such as leaves, coal, brick, etc. Today, the modern dying technique brings silk fabric more vibrant and various colors but the simple natural color is preferred.

 Silk fabric is silky and soft.

 “Ao dai” is not simply a traditional custom, it is a cultural feature to express Vietnamese spirit.
 Being the slave of China in more than one thousand years, controlled by French military near a hundred years, “Ao dai” exposed both strong cultures of humanity, the Eastern and the Western.
 However, “Ao dai” overcame all challenges to become a national custom, a symbol of women, the pride of Vietnamese people.
 In Vietnam, “ao dai” is suitable for all ages.
 It has become standard custom for formal occasions or national holidays, weddings, etc. Therefore, “Ao dai” will be one of the best choices for tourists when they want to buy souvenirs from Vietnam.